Varismfa/my_website/content/blogs/blog3.md

 title: Macroeconomic Analysis
 ---

-This is one of the assignment that I was assigned in the Data for Analytic couse at LBS and it is very interesting the show the R coding process and the analysis of the chart.
+This is one of the assignment that I was assigned in the Data for Analytic course at LBS and it is very interesting the show the R coding process and the analysis of the chart.

 **Code in R Studio for the above pictures:**